jentery/dh150/index.md

 Select a comic we studied this term and then imitate its style to compose three panels about a day or moment in your life.
 Include your three panels as an image or images in your entry and use 50-75 words to explain what you did with the panels and whose work you imitated.
 Do not include anyone else in the comic without their written permission.

-Select a game we studied this term and then imitate its style to wireframe a single situation or encounter that introduces a new action (or mechanic) to the game.
+Select a game we studied this term and then imitate its style to wireframe a hypothetical situation or encounter for the game that introduces a new action (or mechanic) to the gameplay.
 Include your wireframe as an image in your entry and use 50-75 words to explain why you're introducing this new action (or mechanic).

 Create a simple [Twine](https://twinery.org/) story that either demonstrates or explains the use of *one* of the [20 m's](#the-20-ms).
 Feel free to draw examples from a work or two we studied.
-Upload your Twine story to your UVic webspace and then, in your entry, describe the story in a sentence and link to it.
+Upload your Twine story to your UVic webspace and then use your entry to link to your story and describe it in a sentence.

 Use the style and content of the above prompts to write your own prompt and then respond to it.
 Please email a draft of your prompt to me by Thursday, March 26th for review and approval.